bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 end
 ```

-I use those style interchangeable depending on my mood and some nuances of the code I'm writing.
+I use those style interchangeable depending on my mood and some
-I could obviously stick to only one style, but I don't see much in doing so.
-That's why many RuboCop checks
+nuances of the code I'm writing.
+I could obviously stick to only one
+style, but I don't see much (any) value in doing so.
+That's why many
-are a bit lax in what exactly they are enforcing.
+RuboCop checks are a bit lax in what exactly they are enforcing.

+In general I've been thinking that probably we should allow RuboCop
+linters to allow simultaneously several styles down the road, and
+simply to favour one of them when doing auto-corrections.

 ## Epilogue

+Wow!
+I wrote an entire novel on a topic I consider to be pretty trivial!

 So, what's the take away from all of this?
 For me the most important
 thing is that when it comes to formatting, the Ruby programmers today